 Bear Creek Clean-up

 The Bear Creek Watershed is important to us all.
 In this urban setting, it is essential to help maintain clean water by doing our part.
-Each year, BCWEP hosts a half day stream clean-up in conjuntion with SOLV.
+Each year, BCWEP hosts a half day stream clean-up in conjuntion with SOLVE.
 Because more of the community is becoming directly involved with improving the Bear Creek watershed, we feel this event is essential.

 The Bear Creek Clean Up event is free and open to the public, and refreshments and prizes are provided.
 This is a great event for families or service groups.
 Our annual stream clean up grows each year and also includes: non-native plant remova , water quality testing and general habitat improvements.
 The Clean Up will be held on Septemper 27th 2014.
-Vounteers can register at www.solveoregon.org or at the event. check our calendar for this year's date and contact us to get involved!
+Vounteers can register at www.solveoregon.org or at the event. check our calendar for more information and contact us to get involved!